How To Create a Competitive Analysis

 - For example, “Uses External Email “might be NO. Change to, “Does not use external email” and you will get a YES.
 Convert all cells to YES or NO (do not put notes or qualifiers in the field).
 Change your feature descriptions if needed to produce a yes or no response.
 Hide all the NO’s for your product.

-- Make sure you have the company name and the product name and the version or date on the top.
+- Document version.
+Make sure you have the company name and the product name and the version or date on the top.

 - Conditional Formatting.
-Use this feature (Excel) to convert all NO’s to RED (white text) and all YES’s to Blue (black text).
+Use this feature (Excel) to convert all NO’s to RED (white text) and all YES to Blue (black text).
 Do not use Red/Green like a traffic light–you’ll get too many responses that it looks like a Christmas tree.
+Do NOT format too early or you often have to re-do the entire grid multiple times.

 PHASE 5 – Distributing

-- Should I publish your competitive analysis?
+- Should you publish your competitive analysis?
 Yes–the public version.
 It puts the competition in defense mode (they have to defend all their RED no’s).
 It also creates a stir–important to mix things up in a crowded space.
-It definitely helps prospects “see” your strengths and shortens the sale cycle (they feel like they have already done due diligence).
+It definitely helps prospects “see” your strengths and shortens the sale cycle (they feel like they have already done due diligence)

 - Should I list an unknown competitor?
 Sometimes yes, sometimes no. If they are unknown, but you slaughter them in the matrix–it doesn’t matter if you mention them in your matrix, the prospect usually won’t bother looking (why when they are mainly “red”).
 You can also use, “alternative 1, 2” etc. If there is a major competitor that is well known–then I would definitely list them.